Welcome to Nolat Labs, Visitor. Please take a look around, read through the introduction here in the reception lobby.

 Take the time to carefully read through these slides.
 Think about what you read.
 You have an unusual opportunity here.

-This course is not like other high school courses.
+This course is not like other Middle School courses.
 You will find many unusual concepts of learning designed into Nolat Labs.
 Everything we do here is based on research about how people learn well.

 It will likely look, and feel, unusual and perhaps uncomfortable at first.
 Even for you veterans.

 Visitor, you should know before you go any further that we are the same as your other classes, too.
-There will be classwork, projects, homework, tests, grades, and an IB exam.
+There will be classwork, projects, a few quizzes, and grades.

 Some things are beyond our control to change.
 Learn to leverage the ones that are in order to improve the ones that aren’t.